luverolla/SimpleResume/README.md

 - Poppins Google Font
 - LineAwesome Icons

-All these components are places in the `/vendor` folder.
+All these components are placed in the `/vendor` folder.
 Each component is licences by itself.

 ## Document Colors